| Political ScienceLoeb Building B640Telephone: 613-520-2777

 non-governmental organizations, makes it an ideal location from

+which to learn about and study politics.
 The Department offers graduate programs leading to the M.A.

 and Ph.D degrees in Political Science.
 The Department's